klarna/kp-android-example-app/README.md

 * Android 4.4 or later.

 ## Support
-If you are having any issues running the SDK in the example app, please create a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/klarna-mobile-sdk) tagged with `klarna-mobile-sdk`.
+If you are having any issues running the SDK in the example app, please create a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/klarna-inapp-sdk) tagged with `klarna-inapp-sdk`.
 If you think that something is wrong with the example app itself, please create an issue.

 ### Developer Documentation